What is a SAML Signing Certificate?

-There will be no impact on signing into ClassLink, and there should be minimal or no impact on SAML based single sign-on’s, during and after the SAML Cert transition.
-Many vendors will automatically accept the new SAML certificate and a few will require manual intervention by the vendor.
+There will be no impact on signing in to ClassLink, and there should be minimal or no effect on SAML-based single sign-on's during and after the SAML Cert transition.
+Many vendors will automatically accept the new SAML certificate, and a few will require manual intervention by the vendor.

 How will it affect ClassLink vendor partners?

-- The majority of vendor partner applications will automatically accept our new SAML certificate with no additional action.
+- Most vendor partner applications will automatically accept our new SAML certificate with no additional action.

 What will happen if a vendor partner does not automatically, or through additional work, accept ClassLink’s new SAML Cert?

-SAML based single sign-on links to a vendor will not work if that vendor does not automatically, or through additional work, accept ClassLink’s new SAML Cert.
-Again, Cert transitions are not new and any issues always end up being eventually resolved through helpdesk phone calls and such.
+SAML-based single sign-on links to a vendor will not work if that vendor does not automatically, or through additional work, accept ClassLink’s new SAML Cert.
+Again, Cert transitions are not new, and any issues are eventually resolved through helpdesk phone calls and such.
 With today’s increased performance expectations from web systems, ClassLink is always working towards eliminating any outages.
 We are being proactive in testing and identifying all potential causes of downtime, even brief or isolated ones.

 What should I do?

-We have informed vendors of our upcoming SAML Certificate update that will take place on Saturday, September 19, 2020 at 1AM Eastern (GMT-4), however, if your application is not working after this date, please do the following if you are a:
+We have informed vendors of our upcoming SAML Certificate update that will take place on Tuesday, July, 26, 2022 - 1am EST (GMT-4).
+However, if your application is not working after this date, please do the following if you are a:

 - ClassLink Customer: Contact your vendor to inform/remind them to refresh the ClassLink metadata.